Update: A mobile network has accidentally revealed that the Sony Xperia XZ2 might be coming soon.

-We’re almost certainly going to get a Sony Xperia XZ2 in 2018, although not much is yet known about it.
+We’re almost certainly going to get a Sony Xperia XZ2 this year, although not much is yet known about it.

 This phone will be a successor to the flagship Sony Xperia XZ1 and could well be the company’s main high-end handset for the year.
 As such, there’s a lot riding on it, but as our four-star review of the Sony Xperia XZ1 shows there’s also room for improvement in the next handset.